-Brady Trenkle is entering his first season as an assistant coach on the Youngstown State men’s basketball staff.
+Brady Trenkle is entering his second season as an assistant coach on the Youngstown State men’s basketball staff.

 Trenkle, who owns an nine-year junior college coaching record of 167-117, comes to YSU after spending the last five years as the Head Men's Basketball coach at Garden City Community College.
 During his time at GCCC, Trenkle amassed a four-year record of 95-63.
 In his first year as head coach his team went 22-9 and finished tied for third in the Jayhawk West Conference.
 That is the best record at GCCC since the 2008-2009 season and the best finish in the Jayhawk West conference since the 2004-2005 season.
 His team also finished at the top in several statistical categories in Region VI (first field-goal percentage defense, first in defensive rebounding, first in turnover margin, second in rebounding margin, third in scoring defense, and fourth in scoring margin).
 He also coached 13 all-conference players and two defensive players of the year in 2013 and 2018